-- Two face-to-face interviews with the prospective foster family. - One face-to-face interview with each member of the household.
+- Two face-to-face interviews with the prospective foster family. - One face-to-face interview with each member of the household. - How any concerns disclosed by references were addressed.

-The contractor will report observations and conclusions about the family in a narrative home study report, organized according to the Home Study Summary and Recommendation Outline, reference card RC-0025.
+The contractor will report observations and conclusions about the family in a narrative home study report, organized according to the Home Study Summary and Recommendation Outline, RC-0025.